MANAGING THE HUMAN RESOURCE

 114 SOFT SKILLS

-It is suggested that effective leadership in the can be defined in terms of these attributes, as provided by practicing constructors, far better than in a definition drawn from a text or reference on leadership.
+It is suggested that effective leadership in the construction industry can be defined in terms of these attributes, as provided by practicing constructors, far better than in a definition drawn from a text or reference on leadership.
 It is suggested further that the logical conclusion for supervisors to draw is that, if they wish to improve their human relations skills, and that if they wish to become admired and emulated as a successful leader and manager, they would do well to consider the attributes described in this listing as specifications for further growth and development toward fulfilling that goal.

 The assertion is that people can aspire to the cultivation and practice of personal attributes and traits that they wish to incorporate into their lives and into their relations and interactions with other people.
 People can develop their leadership and management skills in the fashion they aspire to.
 Cultivating these qualities in his or her daily life could very well contribute to having the supervisor being described by those whom he or she leads, as the best and most effective of supervisors, “the best of the best.”